This website uses cookies

 2.4.
 Image Compression

-You can compress images manually (through Photoshop) but it is tedious, to say the least.
-I tried many extensions to optimize the images and I came to the same conclusion as Matt Cromwell.
+You can compress images manually (through Photoshop), but it is tedious, to say the least.
+I tried many extensions to optimize the images, and I came to the same conclusion as Matt Cromwell.

 Compress JPEG & PNG images plugin offers the best WooCommerce performance, besides being easy to configure.
-You only need to get an API key and the plugin is available to your store.
-The extension is free up to 100 images per month.
+You only need to get an API key, and the plugin is available to your store.
+The extension is free for up to 100 images per month.
 This should prove to be sufficient for many WooCommerce stores.

 2.5.
 Responsive Images

 What if a mobile visitor visits your store?
 A 1200px image is inappropriate for him.
-That’s why some developers such as Cris Croyer from CSS-Tricks have created the RICG responsive images plugin that will display the right image size based on the screen width.
+That’s why some developers, such as Cris Croyer from CSS-Tricks, have created the RICG responsive images plugin that will display the right image size based on the screen width.

 3. Go for Reliable Hosting